Temozolomide for Gastrointestinal Stromal Tumor

 The trial does not specify if you need to stop taking your current medications, but you cannot be on other cancer treatments like chemotherapy or targeted therapy when starting the study.
 It's best to discuss your specific medications with the trial team.

-Is Temozolomide generally safe for humans?
+Is there any evidence suggesting that Temozolomide is likely to be safe for humans?

 Jason Sicklick, MD